mo-g/1910calleditwantsitsphoneback/README.md

 It uses GPIO on Raspberry Pi to communicate with the rotary dial, and the onboard soundcard for ringtone.
 An i2s-soundcard is used for mic and handset audio.
 This was done to reduce latency risks vs USB audio and allow usb gadget use on the Pi 0 for admin access.

-Some configuration on the Raspberry Pi is needed to make everything work, including installing the dependencies and configuring PulseAudio and ALSA to enable software mixing of sounds.
+Some configuration on the Raspberry Pi is needed to make everything work, including installing the dependencies and configuring PulseAudio to enable software mixing of sounds.

 One key difference compared to the original app is that I'm finishing the pjsip and using ONLY that, as it's a standard library in the Raspbian repo's.
 Ideally, this software should be a matter of apt-get install and a git clone.
+In fact, the code is already at the point where I've felt safe removing the Linphone backend entirely!
+Nothing is finished yet, but, the pjsip code can register, dial out, and in theory receive calls.
+That's enough!

 ---